danfuzz/lactoserv/tests/03-http2/01-basic/info.md

-Test of HTTP request basics.
+Test of HTTP2 request basics.